 On August 27, 2020, the Company entered into a Film Acquisition Advance Agreement with Great Point Media Limited ("GPM").
-GPM advanced to the Company \$10,210,000 of acquisition advances on August 28, 2020 (the "Acquisition Advance") and may, directly, or through affiliated entities, fund additional acquisition advances in the future.
+GPM advanced to the Company \$10,210,000 of acquisition advances on August 28, 2020 (the "Acquisition

+Advance") and may, directly, or through affiliated entities, fund additional acquisition advances in the future.
 Pursuant to the agreement, GPM has formed a US-based special purpose vehicle (the "SPV"), which has been assigned the territorial licenses and distribution rights in certain films and productions owned or to be acquired by Screen Media Ventures Inc., CSSE's wholly owned subsidiary.
-The Company will pay the SPV on a quarterly basis adjusted gross receipts generated on each of the assigned productions during the two-year term of the agreement, until the SPV has recouped the full Acquisition Advance for each of the productions together with interest and additional participation amounts on gross receipts generated by the productions.
+The Company will pay the SPV on a quarterly basis adjusted gross receipts generated on each of the assigned productions during the two-year term of the agreement, until the SPV has recouped the full Acquisition Advance for each of the productions.
 The Acquisition Advance bears interest at 10% per annum compounded monthly on the amount outstanding.
 In the event the SPV has not recouped the full Acquisition Advance from gross receipts generated within the two-year contractual term, the Company shall pay the remaining balance outstanding, if any, by no later than November 30, 2022.
-For the three months ended March 31, 2021, the Company repaid \$2,463,962 of the principal outstanding under the Film Acquisition Advance.
+For the six months ended June 30, 2021, the Company repaid \$2,528,891 of the principal outstanding under the Film Acquisition Advance.